suvvenndu/docs.influxdata.com/content/telegraf/v1.7/plugins/aggregators.md

     parent: Plugins
 ---

-Aggregator plugins typically emit new aggregate metrics, such as a running mean, minimum, maximum, quantiles, or standard deviation.
-For this reason, all aggregator plugins are configured with a `period`.
+Aggregator plugins typically create aggregate metrics, such as a running mean, minimum, maximum, quantiles, or standard deviation.
+For this reason, all _aggregator_ plugins are configured with a `period`.
 The period is the size of the window of metrics that each aggregate represents.
-In other words, the emitted aggregate metric will be the aggregated value of the past period seconds.
+In other words, the emitted _aggregate_ metric will be the aggregated value of the past period seconds.
 Since many users will only care about their aggregates and not every single metric gathered, there is also a drop_original argument, which tells Telegraf to only emit the aggregates and not the original metrics.

-NOTE That since aggregators only aggregate metrics within their period, that historical data is not supported.
+> **Note:** Since aggregators only aggregate metrics within their period, that historical data is not supported.
 In other words, if your metric timestamp is more than `now() - period` in the past, it will not be aggregated.

 > ***Note:*** Telegraf plugins added in the current release are noted with ` -- NEW in v1.7`.
 >The [Release notes and changelog](/telegraf/v1.7/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
 See the plugin README files for more details.